 These are a few of the things that are consistent between each host family, because ultimately, every homestay offers a unique dynamic, and a once-in-a-lifetime chance to really try and integrate yourself into a whole new culture.

-An excerpt taken from the Baobab Center’s website about the homestay process: “Before moving in with their host families, students often spend a couple of days at a furnished apartment within walking distance of the Baobab Center.
+An excerpt taken from the Baobab Center’s website about the homestay process: “Before moving in with their host families, students often spend a couple of days at a furnished apartment [or hotel] within walking distance of the Baobab Center.
 They discuss their expectations and learn tips to facilitate communication and integration with the host family.
 This time also allows students to recover from travel and jet lag and helps build a strong group dynamic.
 After their first night with their host family, students reconvene to debrief, discuss initial observations and pose questions to coordinators.
 ACI works with students to help make the home stay a cultural learning experience, and to resolve any concerns that emerge.
 For many students, the home stay proves to be one of the most memorable and beneficial components of the program.”

 (taken from: http://baobabcenter.org/cross-cultural-learning)

 After talking with former participants in the program, here are several reasons why you should stay with a host family abroad: